bevyengine/bevy-website/content/news/2023-07-07-bevy-0.11/index.md

 * "Virtual" shader functions will allow user modifications to core functions (like lighting), and potentially lead to a template-style material system, where users can provide "hooks" that will be called at the right point in the pipeline

-* Language interop: mix and match glsl and wgsl, so bevy's pbr pipeline features could be accessed from your glsl material shader, or utils written for glsl could be used in wgsl code. we're hopeful that this can extend to spirv (and rust-gpu) as well
+* Language interop: mix and match glsl and wgsl, so bevy's pbr pipeline features could be accessed from your glsl material shader, or utils written for glsl could be used in wgsl code.
+We're hopeful that this can extend to spirv (and rust-gpu) as well

 * More cool stuff we haven't thought of yet.
 Being able to inspect and modify shaders at runtime is very powerful and makes a lot of things possible!